CallumC28/Phishing-Email-Detector-In-Progress/README.md

 - Scan Screen: Capture screen using OCR

 Click Scan Email to run detection.
-The result will indicate whether the email is likely phishing or legitimate, with a confidence score.
+The result will indicate whether the email is likely phishing or legitimate, with a confidence score (0 to 1.00 with 1.00 being 100% confident).

 ---